kepler-97/Jupyter_Markdown/README.md

 # JUPYTER_MARKDOWN

-Un poco de Jupyter y Markdown
+Jupyter, Markdown & Python in a nutshell